 The study by Bai of Johns Hopkins, Associate Professor John (Xuefeng) Jiang of Michigan State University, and Assistant Professor Renee Flasher of Ball State University is titled “Hospital Risk of Data Breaches.”
 Besides being currently available online at JAMA Internal Medicine, it will appear in the print version of the journal in June 2017.

-Posted on April 3, 2017 In MS in Business Analytics and Risk Management, MS in Health Care Management, MS in Information Systems, Faculty Story, News Item, Press Release, Research Story, Alumni, Current Students, Faculty, International Students, New Students, Partners, Prospective Students
+Posted on April 3, 2017 In MS in Business Analytics and Risk Management, MS in Health Care Management, MS in Information Systems, Faculty Story, News Item, Press Release, Research Story, Alumni, Current Students, International Students, New Students, Partners, Prospective Students